layershift/kb-layershift/pages/03.enscale/06.litespeed/01.litespeed-web-server-on-enscale/docs.en.md

 ### LiteSpeed Web Server

 Normally, LiteSpeed Web Server licenses are leased on a monthly (or yearly) basis and you have to pay a fixed fee in advance.
-The main advantage of using Jelastic is that you pay-per-use, so when your environments are stopped, your LiteSpeed Web Server costs are zero.
+The main advantage of using Enscale is that you pay-per-use, so when your environments are stopped, your LiteSpeed Web Server costs are zero.
 No commitments here!

 Cloudlet usage | Domain Limit | Workers | Price per hour
 -------------------- | ------------------ | ----------- | ------------------